 Rib pain treatment casefile arrives whether it's a fall, a sneeze or whatever.
-Chest pain is perhaps less common after a fall from a bicycle.
+Chest pain is perhaps less common after a fall from a bicycle but this was happened to this lady.

-Please note that anecdotes like this do no constitute scientifically proven evidence.
+Please note that anecdotes like this do not constitute scientifically proven evidence.

 For that we need to do randomised controlled trials.
 A group of people with a particular condition are divided into two groups, the one getting the real McCoy treatment, and the other a sham.

-Nevertheless they create interest and often the stimulus for new research.
+Nevertheless they create interest and often are the stimulus for new research.

 Six months ago Mrs T fell on her back and ribcage.
 Her bicycle skidded in the snow, and she found herself lying deep in a drift.
 She had immediate pain in her midback and ribs on the right.
 The pain radiated towards the midaxillary line, under her armpit.